 Your First Name (or Nickname)

-I had another reason to call myself by my own name: as a younger sibling, it bugged me when my parents or grandparents accidentally called me by my sister's name.
-And it still bugs me, because it happens even more often now.
-I live far from my family, and my sister has more chances to talk with them.
-I still use my name as a first-person pronoun—mostly when talking to my grandmothers, who are more likely to mix up our names.
+Personally, I grew out of it as many others do, but still used my own name to refer to myself at home.
+I had another reason to do so: as a younger sibling, it bugged me when my parents or grandparents accidentally called me by my sister's name.
+And it still bugs me, because I now live far from my family and my sister gets to talk to them more often, so it happens even more often.
+For that reason, I still use my name as a first-person pronoun — mostly when talking to my grandmothers, who are more likely to mix up our names.

 - Has my letter been delivered yet?

 I'm not an exception either.
-Research shows many women and young people do the same thing.
-More specifically, with their families, quite a few women in their twenties use their names as a first-person pronoun.
+Research shows that girls stick with their names longer than boys, and some use them into adulthood.
+More specifically, quite a few women in their twenties use their names as first-person pronouns with their families.

-And while some of my friends used their names as pronouns until we were in junior high, outside of family interactions I never call myself "Kanae."
-But plenty of people (who aren't that young anymore) do.
-It's a controversial topic in Japan, and many people see it childish and show-off-y.
+Some of my friends certainly used their names as pronouns until we were in junior high.
+But while I never call myself "Kanae" outside of family interactions anymore, plenty of people (who aren't that young anymore) do.
+It's a controversial topic in Japan, and many people see it as childish and show-offy.
 Some people hate it!
-Many adults who openly use their names for themselves happen to be female and are likely seen as ぶりっ子, or "girls who try to make themselves cute to be popular with men."
+Many adults who openly use their names for themselves happen to be female and are often seen as ぶりっ子, or girls who try to be cute to make themselves more popular with men.

 There is an exception though.
 In Okinawa, it's more culturally acceptable for women to use their own names as first-person pronouns.
 I never knew this until I made friends with women from Okinawa.
-At first, I found it a little odd, but they said it so naturally (and it didn't seem like they were trying to be ぶりっ子), so I didn't care.
-Then I found out this is a regional, cultural difference—suddenly, it all made sense.
+I found it a little odd at first, but they said it so naturally (and it didn't seem like they were trying to be ぶりっ子) that I soon got used to it.
+Then I found out that this is a regional cultural difference — suddenly, it all made sense.

 Family and Social Roles

-The next example is a pronoun with limited usage, and my family is a perfect example: everyone refers to themselves using their role in the family.
-My mother calls herself お母さん (Mom), my father uses お父さん (Dad), my older sister uses お姉ちゃん (older sister), and both my grandmas use おばあちゃん as a first-person pronoun when they talk to me.
+Next up are pronouns with limited usage, of which my family is a perfect example: everyone refers to themselves using their role in the family.
+My mother uses お母さん (Mom), my father uses お父さん (Dad), my older sister uses お姉ちゃん (older sister), and both my grandmas use おばあちゃん as first-person pronouns when they talk to me.

-For example, when I hang out at grandma's place, she might say:
+For example, when I hang out at my grandma's place, she might say: